SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 ### Option 1: operator usage of network rbac

-The `network rbac` endpoint[^1] manages the possibitity to share and access certain network sepcific resources as security groups.
+The `network rbac` endpoint[^1] manages the possibitity to share and access certain network-specific resources such as security groups.
 For admins it is possible to use this endpoint to share a security group with ALL projects within the the cloud including ALL projects of ALL domains:

 ```bash